 The Podcast looks at our ambitious project in detail, we the Trustees answer questions and discuss: the history of 35011; the main issues arising from the project returning her to original condition including: the missing crank axle, replacement middle cylinder, the work being undertaken in cooperation with Loughborough University and the University of Birmingham students on drafting and smoke clearing arrangements; visibility from the cab; the potential liveries and dispels some of the myths associated with casing fires.

-More information can be found about the project and how you support and can get involved on my page here or in more detail on the GSNLRS own comprehensive website here.
+More information can be found about the project and how you support and can get involved in more detail on the GSNLRS own comprehensive website here.

 [Update 01/02/21] Trailing Truck Transformers – Fund Group.
 The Trailing Truck currently with 21c11/35011 is unique in preservation as being one of the later fabricated type that replaced her original cast type in 1955.
 All other preserved Merchant Navy locomotives have the cast type.